 Scrolling and navigating Excel workbooks and windows is covered in depth in our free Basic Skills E-book.
 It’s a great place to start for anyone who wants to improve their Excel skills.

 If you click the mouse wheel (or ‘middle click’), the cursor changes into a four-headed arrow icon and ‘Auto Scroll’ is enabled.
-Auto Scroll allows you to scroll in any direction by moving the mouse in the direction you wish to scroll.
+Auto Scroll allows you to scroll in any direction by moving the mouse in the direction you wish to scroll (both horizontal and vertical).

 Auto Scroll remains enabled until you click the mouse.